-- Oregon return, it's a positive addition to arrive at Oregon taxable income (ORS 317.716 and supporting administrative rules). - Listed foreign jurisdictions-loss.
-Taxable loss of any unitary corporation that's incorporated in a listed foreign jurisdiction shall be a negative addition to federal taxable income on your Oregon return if the income isn't otherwise included (ORS 317.716).
-Use the subject corporation's net loss as reported on line 18, Schedule C of federal Form 5471.
-Report each subject corporation's income or loss as a separate amount on Schedule OR-ASC-CORP; don't combine amounts of multiple corporations. - If a subject corporation's loss or item of expense isn't included in your federal consolidated taxable income as carried to your Oregon return, it's a negative addition to arrive at Oregon taxable income (ORS 317.716 and supporting administrative rules). - Listed foreign jurisdictions-previously included loss or expense.
-If any portion of loss or expense of a foreign corporation that's required to be included in the determination of federal taxable income per ORS 317.716 was already included in your Oregon taxable income, it won't be included again.
-Reduce the addition loss for the portion of the loss or expense that was previously included.
-Include a schedule with your return to explain how each amount is determined (ORS 317.716 and supporting administrative rules). - Losses of nonunitary corporations.
+- IRC §631(a) treatment of timber isn't recognized by Oregon.
+Both beginning and ending inventories must be adjusted for IRC §631(a) gain.
+For Oregon purposes, there's no taxable event until actual sale (ORS 317.362). - Losses of nonunitary corporations.
 Net losses of nonunitary corporations included in a consolidated federal return must be eliminated from the Oregon return.
 Net losses include the separate loss as determined under Treasury Regulations adopted for IRC §1502, and deductions, additions, or items of income, expense, gain, or loss for which the consolidated treatment is prescribed.
 Include a schedule showing your computation of the net loss eliminated [ORS 317.715(2)]. - Losses of unitary insurance affiliates.
 If a unitary insurance affiliate has a separate return filing requirement, they're excluded from the Oregon return of the consolidated group.
 The insurance affiliate is treated as if it's a nonunitary affiliate of its consolidated group and the loss (if any) is an addition [SB 153 (2017)]. - Net federal capital loss deduction.
 If the Oregon and federal capital loss deductions are different, add the federal capital loss back to federal taxable income.
-The Oregon capital loss will be deducted after subtractions (and apportionment for corporations required to apportion income) to arrive at Oregon taxable income (ORS 317.013 and supporting rules). - Oregon excise tax and other state or foreign taxes on or measured by net income.
+The Oregon capital loss will be deducted after subtractions (and apportionment for corporations required to apportion income) to arrive at Oregon taxable income (ORS 317.013 and supporting administrative rules). - Opportunity Grant Fund.
+Any federal deduction for contributions for which an Opportunity Grant Fund tax credit certification is made must be added to federal taxable income (Or Laws 2018, ch 108, §2). - Oregon excise tax and other state or foreign taxes on or measured by net income.
 Oregon excise tax may not be deducted on the Oregon return.
 Taxes of other states or foreign governments on or measured by net income or profits may not be deducted on the Oregon return.
 If you subtracted these taxes on your federal return, you must add them back on your Oregon return.
-However, the Oregon minimum tax and some

-- local taxes, such as the Multnomah County Business Income tax, are deductible, and aren't required to be added back (ORS 317.314). - Oregon production investment fund.
-Add back the amount of contribution for which a tax credit certification is made that's allowed as a deduction for federal tax purposes (ORS 315.514). - QPAI deduction.
-Add to federal taxable income the amount of QPAI deduction per IRC §199 claimed on the federal return.
-Agricultural or horticultural cooperatives, reduce the addition by the amount passed through to cooperative patrons under IRC §199(d)(3)(A) (ORS 317.398). - Qualified research activities credit.
-After you've calculated the credit, you must add the amount back to your federal taxable taxable income on your Oregon return (ORS 317.152). - REITs and RICs.
+However, the Oregon minimum tax and some local taxes, such as the Multnomah County Business Income tax, are deductible, and aren't required to be added back (ORS 317.314). - Oregon production investment fund.
+Add back the amount of contribution for which a tax credit certification is made that's allowed as a deduction for federal tax purposes (ORS 315.514). - REITs and RICs.
 An REIT or RIC meeting the federal affiliate definition, must be included in the consolidated Oregon return.
 This is an Oregon modification (addition or subtraction) to federal taxable income.
-For apportioning taxpayers, factors from the REIT or RIC are included in the apportionment calculation of the consolidated Oregon return (ORS 317.010 and corresponding administrative rules). - Renewable energy development contributions (auction).
-If you claimed a federal deduction for the amount you paid for your Oregon Renewable Energy Development tax credit, you'll have an Oregon addition for the amount of your deduction (ORS 315.326). - Safe harbor lease agreements.
+For apportioning taxpayers, factors from the REIT or RIC are included in the apportionment calculation of the consolidated Oregon return (ORS 317.010 and supporting administrative rules).

+- Repatriation addition (due to IRC §965).
+SB 1529 (2018) requires that the gross amount of the IRC §965 inclusion be included in Oregon taxable income.
+Compute this addition by adding to federal taxable income the amount included on Line 1 of your IRC §965 Transition Tax Statement.
+Include a copy of your federal IRC §965 Transition Tax Statement with your Oregon return. - Safe harbor lease agreements.
 Oregon doesn't tie to the federal safe harbor lease provisions.
-See ORS 317.349 and supporting rules for details about the adjustments required for Oregon. - University venture development fund contributions.
+See ORS 317.349 and supporting administrative rules for details about the adjustments required for Oregon. - University venture development fund contributions.
 Add to federal taxable income the amount of contributions used to calculate the University Venture Fund Contribution credit that were deducted from federal taxable income (ORS 315.521). - Unused business credits.
 Unused business credits taken as a federal deduction under IRC §196 must be added back to federal taxable income (ORS 317.304).